Turn your Diners Clubs points into flights by transferring them to your Velocity frequent flyer account.

 You can transfer your Diners Club Rewards points to the Velocity frequent flyer program using these personal and business charge cards.

-- Diners Club Card and World MasterCard.
-A dual card account that comes with a Diners Club card and a World MasterCard.
-This account rewards you with up to 3 Diners Club Rewards points for every $1 spent using the Diners Club charge card and 1.25 Diners Club points for every $1 spent using the MasterCard.
-You’ll also earn up to 6 points per $1 with bonus partners.
+- Diners Club Card and World Mastercard.
+A dual card account that comes with a Diners Club card and a World Mastercard.
+This account rewards you with up to 2 Diners Club Rewards points per $1 spent using the Diners Club charge card and 0.75 Diners Club points per $1 spent using the Mastercard.
+Diners Club Personal Card benefits and features

-- Diners Club Card and World MasterCard.
-This dual card account offers 1 point per $1 for spending with the Diners Club charge card and 0.5 points per $1 spent with the World MasterCard.
+- Diners Club Business Card and World Mastercard.
+This dual card account offers 1 point per $1 for spending with the Diners Club charge card and 0.5 points per $1 spent with the World Mastercard.

 How to transfer Diners Club Rewards points to Velocity